 - Grow your own!
-Even if you just have a windowsill, there will be something you can grow which usually has packaging - herbs, salad leaves, cress.
+Even if you just have a windowsill, there will be something you can grow which usually has packaging, for example: herbs, salad leaves, cress.

-This can mean passing on your unwanted items and buying second-hand; or finding a new use for something that would otherwise be recycled or thrown away e.g. re-using an ice cream tub or takeaway container to store leftovers in the fridge; or it can mean choosing a reusable alternative to something disposable.
-Did you know you can find reusable...
+This can mean passing on your unwanted items and buying second-hand.
+You might be able to find a new use for something that would otherwise be recycled or thrown away, for example, re-using an ice cream tub or takeaway container to store leftovers in the fridge.
+Or, it can mean choosing a reusable alternative to something disposable.
+Did you know that you can find reusable:

 - Nappies & baby wipes

-- Menstrual products - all your questions about plastic-free period options answered by City To Sea's Rethink Periods campaign.
+- Period products - all your questions about plastic-free period options answered by City To Sea's Rethink Periods campaign

 - Cling-film alternatives

-If you have broken items, you can bring them along to one of the Repair Cafes.
+Typically, you can take electrical appliances, bikes, clothing and more to be mended at Repair Cafes.
 There are no promises and no guarantees, but if the repairers have time, and can fix the item, they will do so, free of charge.
-To be sure your item is looked at its best to book it in.
-You can book your item in on the Repair Cafe website.
+To be sure your item is looked at, its best to book it in.
+Find upcoming events on the Repair Cafe website.

-If you are interested in setting up a Repair Cafe and would like support, or if you would like to volunteer as a repairer, please email us at Zcc@scambs.gov.uk.
+If you are interested in setting up a Repair Cafe in your community and would like support, or if you would like to volunteer as a repairer, please contact firstname.lastname@example.org.